-While the majority of the artists participating in Prospect 3 displayed their projects inside public spaces, Strachan’s work floated on a river, which means that it was experienced and observed by a significant number of people living and working in the city.
+While most of the artists participating in Prospect 3 displayed their projects inside public spaces, Strachan’s work floated on a river, which means that it was experienced and observed by a significant number of people living and working in the city.
 The installation also existed as an app that could be accessed through smartphones and other mobile devices.
 The app not only allowed the public to experience the piece, but it also welcomed commentary and opinions from the locals.

 Why was the work installed on a barge?

-Unlike other projects and installations that are typically displayed in galleries and open spaces, this piece was showcased on a broad and undulating space- the Mississippi River.
+Unlike other projects and installations typically displayed in galleries and open spaces, this piece was showcased on a broad and undulating space- the Mississippi River.
 Since the barge would move from location to location, the ‘here’ portion of the phrase was constantly changing, which made the phrase ‘you belong here’ more ambiguous.
-The installation was dismantled at some point in January much to the dismay of the locals that wanted it to be on permanent display.
+The installation was dismantled at some point in January, much to the dismay of the locals that wanted it to be on permanent display.